GarvitSingh05/ShellCraft/README.md

 * Send File(s) to your Phone(or other device) using KDE Connect.

-* Unlock your Phone(or other device) using KDE Connect
+* Unlock your Phone(or other device) using KDE Connect.

 I created these scripts just for fun, as i was learning and experimenting with linux and bash scripting in the fresher year of my college.